cplusplus/SG20/object-model/constant-objects.md

 # C++ object model: constant objects

-This topic is currently under construction an will soon be filled with information :)
+This topic is currently under construction and will soon be filled with information :)